Xaeroxe/nitro-game-engine/README.md

 # Objectives for the near future
 * Improve documentation.
 * Make "cargo build" work out of the box without requiring the user to setup our C dependencies.
-* Implement an "Immediate mode" GUI system driven by Components.
 * Facilitate easy setup of multiplayer games.
 * Improve asset import (Current asset system is just based on the filesystem.)
 * Create a scene editor